keerthanadora/RMPyShop/README.md

 ## License
-The PyShop Project is free open-sourced project, yet to be licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The PyShop Project is free open-sourced project, yet to be licensed under the [MIT license](https://opensource.org/licenses/MIT)."# RMPyShop"